New Houghton

-New Houghton is a former mining village in the Bolsover District of Derbyshire, England, 3 mi from both Bolsover and Mansfield.
+New Houghton is a village in the Bolsover District of Derbyshire, England, 3 mi from both Bolsover and Mansfield.

 Governance

 It lies within the civil parish of Pleasley.
 It is administered as part of the District of Bolsover.
 The area of Pleasley Parish Council includes Pleasley, New Houghton, Pleasley Vale and Stony Houghton.

 History

 New Houghton was originally built in the 1890s to house workers from Pleasley Pit which was worked from 1874 until its closure in 1983, when the remaining workable coal reserves were linked with and extracted via nearby Shirebrook Colliery.

 Education

 The Pleasley and New Houghton school was erected in 1884 in Pleasley next to the border with New Houghton, designed to accommodate 100 children.
 It is named Anthony Bek School, after a Lord of the Manor of Pleasley from 1293.
 Anthony Bek was also Bishop of Durham from 1283.
 It is now a primary school, with secondary education available at Shirebrook Academy.